Restless Legs Syndrome Medication

 Class Summary

-These agents may improve sensory symptoms associated with RLS.
-Agents like pramipexole, ropinirole,[18] and bromocriptine are less likely than the combination drug levodopa/carbidopa to produce augmentation or rebound.
-They can be used alone or along with levodopa in patients in whom 1 of these conditions develops.
+Dopamine agonists may improve sensory symptoms associated with RLS.
+Agents such as pramipexole, ropinirole, and bromocriptine are less likely to produce augmentation or rebound than the combination of levodopa and carbidopa is.
+These agents can be used alone or along with levodopa.

-Pramipexole is a D2- and D3-receptor agonist that has been approved by the FDA for the treatment of Parkinson disease.
+Pramipexole is a dopamine D2- and D3-receptor agonist that has been approved by the US Food and Drug Administration (FDA) for the treatment of Parkinson disease.
 It is also used effectively in patients with RLS.

 Ropinirole is a dopamine D2-receptor agonist that has been approved by the FDA for the treatment of Parkinson disease.
 It has also has been used in patients with RLS.
 Ropinirole is a nonergoline, nonphenolic indolone derivative.